 Watching the fireworks is a popular celebratory activity through many cultures as a highlight of many festivals and celebrations.
 Today we are capturing that magic with a little baking soda and vinegar experiment.

-Our experiment has a July 4th, Independence Day, theme, but you could easily turn this into an experiment to celebrate any event, or just use a rainbow of colours and celebrate just because science is awesome!
+Easily turn this into an experiment to celebrate any event by adjusting the colours of your glitter and mold, or just use a rainbow of colours and celebrate just because science is awesome!

 Baking Soda and Vinegar